 In June 2016, Amazon announced Elastic Network Adapter (ENA) on Amazon Web Services (AWS).
 ENA allows customers to dynamically shift between 1 Gbps, 10 Gbps, or 25 Gbps network adapter sizes fronting larger EC2 instances.
 This enables customers to accommodate anticipated or realized traffic spikes associated with a new product launch, product promotion, special event, etc.

 With Amazon’s ENA launch, drivers were only available for Linux and Intel® Data Plane Development Kit (Intel® DPDK).
 Microsoft® Windows drivers became available shortly after.
 Recently, ENA driver support was added for FreeBSD.

 Earlier versions of pfSense Firewall/VPN/Router can be updated to 2.4.1 through the pfSense dashboard.
-Alternatively, a new 2.4.1 instance of Netgate pfSense Firewall/VPN/Router can be initiated.
+Alternatively, a new 2.4.1 instance of pfSense Firewall/VPN/Router from Netgate can be initiated.

 Complete instructions for enabling AWS ENA features are available in the Netgate AWS documentation.